-- 6. The class is defined as current and former Government of Canada employees, members of the Canadian Armed Forces and Royal Canadian Mounted Police whose personal information was collected and retained by BGRS and/or SIRVA between 1999 and 2023 whose information was compromised in the breach (hereinafter "class members"). - 7.
-In the alternative, if the defendants identify everyone whose data was compromised and circulate a notice letter to the class, then the class will be everyone who received the notice letter. - 8.
-Personal information, as used herein, means information about an identifiable individual, and in this case, includes but is not limited to, an individual's name, contact information, passport details, financial information such as bank account details, direct deposit information, credit card statements and other financial details reflecting confirmation of expenses incurred in relocation.
+a) current and former Government of Canada employees, members of the Canadian Armed Forces and Royal Canadian Mounted Police whose personal information was collected and retained by BGRS and/or SIRVA between 1999and 2023 whose information was compromised in the breach; and b) their spouses, common-law partners and/or dependents whose information was required to be provided to BGRS and/or SIRVA and whose information was compromised in the breach) (hereinafter "class members").

+9. In the alternative, if the defendants identify everyone whose data was compromised and circulate a notice letter to the class, then the class will be everyone who received the notice letter.

+10. Personal information, as used herein, means information about an identifiable individual, and in this case, includes but is not limited to, an individual's name, contact information, passport details, financial information such as bank account details, direct deposit information, credit card statements and other financial details reflecting confirmation of expenses incurred in relocation.